Vietnamese Desserts - Vietnamese Sweet Soup (Chè)

 Vietnamese Desserts - Vietnamese Fruit Beams

 To make the perfect Vietnamese Fruit Beam, stall owners choose fresh, slightly sour fruits like pineapples, mangoes, ambarellas, and guavas.
-These fruits are then mixed with a blend of chili salt and sugar, creating a vibrant combination of flavors—tangy, spicy, sweet, and salty—that makes this snack a refreshing and addictive choice, especially during the summer months.
+These Vietnamese fruits are then mixed with a blend of chili salt and sugar, creating a vibrant combination of flavors—tangy, spicy, sweet, and salty—that makes this snack a refreshing and addictive choice, especially during the summer months.

 >> Explore: 25+ Interesting Facts about Vietnam